We use cookies to enhance your browsing experience, marketing personalization and traffic analysis. Click “Accept” to consent. Privacy Policy

 Free features:

-• Web-based canvas to add multiple apps, websites, PDFs, and images side-by-side
+• Expansive canvas to add browser-based apps, websites, PDFs, and images

 • Google Calendar integration